mwpowellhtx/GeniusCode.Components.Console/README.md

 }
 ```

+<pre>**Note**: Microsoft .NET Framework 4.5 introduces an IReadOnlyDictionary
+concept, which would be perfect for this use-case.
+However, since we are
+supporting backwards compatibility, we will need to overlook that usefulness.
+It's a documented issue in the repository, and I may take a gander at how
+better to migrate into a purely read-only use-case.
+For now, it is left to
+end-user discipline not to mutate the matrix dictionary.</pre>

 ## Parsing Arguments

 Arguments are passed through the Program Main method as per usual.
+For
-For instance:
+instance:

 ```
 public static void Main(params string[] args)